alphanodes/additionals/docs/macros/cryptocompare.rst

 Scope
 +++++

-This macro works in all text fields with formating support.
+This macro works in all text fields with formatting support.

 Examples
 ++++++++